Lucky bamboo (Dracaena sanderiana) is a popular houseplant that is easy to care for.

 Some soils hold moisture more efficiently than others and may require more frequent watering.

-Whether you’re growing your lucky bamboo in water or soil, paying close attention to your plant’s needs and adjusting your watering routine as needed is important.
+Whether growing your lucky bamboo in water or soil, paying close attention to your plant’s needs and adjusting your watering routine as needed is important.

 How To Water Your Plant in Soil